Robust Failure Diagnosis of Microservice System through Multimodal Data: Empirical Study

 \section{Empirical Study}

 Most existing failure diagnosis methods are based on single-modal data.
 However, these methods cannot fully capture the patterns of failed instances, leading to ineffective failure diagnosis.
 We conduct an empirical study conducted on Generic AIOps Atlas (GAIA)\footnote{\url{https://github.com/CloudWise-OpenSource/GAIA-DataSet}} dataset to show the ineffectiveness of these methods.
 The dataset is collected from a simulation environment consisting of 10 microservices, two database services (MySQL and Redis), and five host machines.
 The system serves mobile users and PC users.
-Operators injected five types of failures, including physical resource failures (high memory usage and memory freed incorrectly) and software failures (login service error, access denied, and file not found).
+Operators injected five types of failures, including system failures (System stuck and Process crash) and service failures (Login failure, File missing, and Access denied).
 The failure injection record is provided along with the data. \tabref{table:background} lists some typical symptoms of failures.
 We can see that no modality alone can distinguish the patterns of these five types of failures.
 It also shows that traces, logs, and metrics may display different anomalous patterns when a failure occurs.
 Mining the correlation between multimodal data can provide operators with a more comprehensive understanding of failures.